jkkrow/WatchTrees-Lambda/README.md

 - **Update Database when the Convert Job Completed**: It's triggered when the convert job is completed and updates documents related to the video in the MongoDB collection.

-- **Create new customer in Braintree Vault**: It's triggered when a new user document is inserted in MongoDB collection, and create a new customer in the Braintree Vault with the corresponding user data.

 ## Getting Started

 This is an instruction of how to use this code with AWS Lambda function.